Sauceforge/Saucery/Saucery.NuGet/README.md

 ---

-## Exclude projects from updates
+## Exclude projects from processing

-Skip one or more projects entirely using `--exclude-packages`:
+Skip one or more projects entirely using `--exclude-projects`:

 ```bash
 saucery-nuget --solution MySolution.sln --exclude-projects Saucery.Core